 Rajeev Verma

-I'm an ELLIS PhD student at AMLab / Delta Lab supervised by Eric Nalisnick and Christian A. Naesseth.
+I'm an ELLIS PhD student at the University of Amsterdam (UvA), where I'm a part of the AMLab and Delta Lab.
 Previously, I studied Electrical Engineering at the Indian Institute of Technology Patna (IITP) and Artificial Intelligence at the University of Amsterdam (UvA).

 I'm generally interested in bridging the gap between prediction and decision-making, especially in the context of the institutional separation between model designers and decision-makers.
 I'm also interested in safe statistics, imprecise probabilities, and possibility theory.